erccosmomag/Journal-Club/README.md

 # Journal-Club

-A suggestion is to "classify" papers we read by their relevance to specific tasks of COSMOMAG project:
+Propose papers for discussion at the next journal club by editing the latest dated YYYY-MM-JJ.md file.
+A suggestion is to "classify" papers we read by their relevance to specific topics (last column of the markdown file to edit):

 * T1.1 Gamma ray measurements of IGMF
 * T1.2 Radio measurements of IGMF